MikhailProg/ws-tls-inet/README.md

 ### Client and server usage

 Pass stdin data through a client and a server to cat then cat returns data back through the server and the client to stdout.
-There are 2 pipes in forward and backward direction:
+There are 2 pipes in forward and backward directions:

 ```
 $ PATH=$PATH:.